FloDisMod/flodismod.github.io/project/flood_model.md

 To perform our research studies, we actively develop and apply the Advanced Circulation Model (ADCIRC) [3] as it has been extensively used for storm surge and flood forecasting.
 It has been applied to numerous real-world scenarios, including hurricane impact assessments, emergency response planning, and coastal infrastructure design [1].
 Its accuracy and reliability have been established through rigorous comparisons with observational data from previous storms [1], rendering it an indispensable tool for coastal communities and researchers studying coastal dynamics.

 ADCIRC is a finite element model that employs mathematical equations to simulate the intricate behavior of water, incorporating factors such as wind, seafloor bathymetry, and coastline features [4].
 It is a valuable tool that utilizes powerful high performance computer simulations to model the immense power of the ocean in extreme weather conditions.

+Since 2006, ADCIRC has been used for event-based forecasting during hurricane events.
+PI Dawson and Co-PI Valseth are, and have been, involved in projects developing such forecasts, including the Coastal Emergency Risks Assessment (CERA - [https://cera.coastalrisk.live](https://cera.coastalrisk.live)) tool.

 [1] Dawson, C. and Proft, J. (2012).
 Predicting Storm Surge.
 In P. Bedient (Ed.), Lessons From Hurricane Ike, (pp 50-65).
 Texas A&M University Press.